Silver Bridge Disaster (mp3s)

 Saturday marks the 40th anniversary of a horrific highway tragedy, the collapse of the Silver Bridge which spanned the Ohio River between Kanuaga, Ohio and Point Pleasant, West Virginia from 1928 until December 15, 1967 when it crumbled and fell into the icy waters below.
 The catastrophe, which happened during the busy afternoon rush hour, cost 46 people their lives.
 Here's an aerial photo showing the two towns and where the bridge stood.
 In a strange coincidence, the Silver Bridge fell into the water the same year that saw the completion of the I-35W bridge over the Mississippi River in Minneapolis.
 Thirteen people died when that bridge collapsed on August 1, 2007.

-real-life tragedies like train wrecks, ship wrecks, and murders.
+Country music has a long and cherished tradition of topical songs dealing with real-life tragedies like train wrecks, ship wrecks, and murders.
 The best overview of this intriguing phenomenon is probably a recently released 3-disc set titled People Take Warning!
 Murder Ballads And Disaster Songs 1913 - 1938 (Tompkins Square).
 While the songs collected for this project were definitely culled from the golden age of the topical disaster song, the commemoration of local tragedies via records continued for quite some time.
 Two such songs are included here for your perusal.

 - Jim Stout - Silver Bridge History (MP3)